BitcoinDesign/Guide/guide/private-key-management/schemes.md

    layout = "full-width"
 %}

 We can divide the options up into personal and shared wallet schemes.
-The following pages goes into more detail about each one:
+The following pages explain each one in more detail:

 ### [Personal schemes]({{ '/guide/private-key-management/single-user-schemes/' | relative_url }})
 - **Automatic cloud backup** - no user action required for backup